gromnitsky/gerald-of-wales__the-conquest-of-ireland/web/main.md

 the king's behalf, to be privy to all his doings.
 On Hugh de Lacy's arrival, he set about building several more castles, among which was one at Tahmel, in Lex, for Meyler, to whom he also then gave his niece in marriage.
-He also built a castle near to it, at Obowy, for Robert de Bigarz; another, for Thomas de Flandres, not far distant, in Omurethy, on the other side of the river Barrow; and one for Robert Fitz- Richard at Norrach.
+He also built a castle near to it, at Obowy, for Robert de Bigarz; another, for Thomas de Flandres, not far distant, in Omurethy, on the other side of the river Barrow; and one for Robert Fitz-Richard at Norrach.
 In Meath he built the castles of Clunart and Killeen; a castle for Adam de Riceport;
 one for Gilbert de Nugent; and many others which it would be tedious to enumerate.

 About this time that strange meeting and talk between the priest and the wolf, which is fully